 Once a user uses the navigation options to locate a page of the manuscript, the interface loads the digital image of that page in the largest block on the screen.
 Above the image, a basic description of the page is provided that includes the beginning and ending passages on the page, the library holding this particular physical fragment, the folio indication from the page itself, and the scribe(s) thought to have composed this particular page.
 The single image selected by the user is loaded with its top left corner aligned with the top left corner of the image block at the lowest zoom level.
 Depending on the size of the user’s screen, the image block will show a certain portion of the manuscript page at once, rather than zooming in or out to make sure the whole page is visible initially.
 If the user selects to display only the image and none of the other blocks, then much more of the image will be visible at once.
-The design of this image block heightens the surface area of this bible interface with respect to the parchment codex.
-Each page of the parchment codex is typically viewed with the book open at the spine, which puts two pages open at once and affords much quicker navigation from place to place in the codex.
+The design of this image block heightens the surface area of this bible interface with respect to the parchment codex by showing smaller bits at a time and by offering two different images of each page.
+Each page of the parchment codex is typically viewed with the book open at the spine, which puts two pages open at once.
 This web interface of the images of Codex Sinaiticus breaks up the viewable field of the bible into smaller bits by showing only one page at a time and requiring click or drag navigation to see the entirety of that one page.
 The image block does include a small pop-out window in the bottom right of the block that shows the whole image and allows the user to click a spot to reposition the image in the larger viewable area to focus on the spot clicked.
 There are zoom and navigation tools in the image block that allow the user to move around in the image and to get a closer look at certain features of the page, such as small marginal notes, blemishes in the parchment, differences in scribal hand, and even faint erasure marks within the text.

 The image of the codex page is loaded as a grid of four by four sections of the single image, each as separate image objects on the web page.
 Not only has the giant codex been broken up into discrete images of each page, the web interface breaks these pages up into a grid of discrete objects to afford easier navigation and focus on small bits of the page.
 This ability to focus on bits of the page as discrete objects is an indication of the high surface area afforded by the interface.